AI IconToolbarShare ui

 Type 5: The investigator

 Fives are perceptive and innovative, delving into complex ideas with intense focus.
 While independent and inventive, they may become absorbed in their thoughts and thinking, leading to detachment.
-At their best, Fives are visionary pioneers.
+At their best, they are visionary pioneers.
 Their fear of being useless drives a desire for competence, motivating them to seek knowledge and understanding as a defense mechanism.

 Type 6: The loyalist